HART3331 Visual Culture and Art in America: 1900–2000

 - Students are able to (1) develop a good knowledge of the historical development of visual culture and art in America; (2) use iconography and social context in the interpretation of American works of art; (3) locate works of art within the historical, cultural, economic and artistic conventions of American society; (4) employ skills in research, expression and critical thought; (5) acquire an advanced level of competency in the formulation, organisation and communication of ideas through essay writing, discussion and seminar presentations; and (6) develop substantial connections between American art and the broader cultural milieu.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) short essay; and (3) seminar presentation.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) short essay; and (3) seminar presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.